jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

 .. note::

-    The return value of a promise callback will be the ``$value`` argument that is supplied to downstream promises.
-If you wish to provide downstream promise chains a value, then you must return a value in the callback function.
+    The return value of a promise callback is the ``$value`` argument that is supplied to downstream promises.
+If you want to provide a value to downstream promise chains, you must return a value in the callback function.

-Rejection forwarding
+Rejection Forwarding
 ~~~~~~~~~~~~~~~~~~~~

 You can register a callback to invoke when a promise is rejected.
 If an
-exception is thrown in any callback, then the promise is rejected with the
+exception is thrown in any callback, the promise is rejected with the
-exception and the next promises in the chain will be rejected with the
+exception and the next promises in the chain are rejected with the
 exception.
 If you return a value successfully from an ``$onRejected`` callback,
-then the next promises in the promise chain will be fulfilled with the return
+the next promises in the promise chain is fulfilled with the return
 value from the ``$onRejected`` callback.

-Waiting on promises
+Waiting on Promises
 -------------------

-You can synchronously force promises to complete using a promise's ``wait``
+You can synchronously force promises to complete by using a promise's ``wait``
 method.

 .. code-block:: php